nyura123/mobx-firebase-store/README.md

     render() {
         const messages = store.getData('myMsgs'); //'myMsgs' matches the subKey below

+        //autoSubscriber keeps track of loading and error status when using store.subscribeSubsWithPromise const { _autoSubscriberFetching: fetching, _autoSubscriberError: fetchError, error } = this.state

         //store.getData returns mobx observable map - use keys(), get(), entries(), etc. to render the data
         //do NOT use set() or other mutations on the map -- updates should be written directly to firebase, and will get reflected in the observable map automatically.